He had drawn out his cigarettes as he spoke, and she reached her hand toward the case.

 at ten o’clock

-At her first ball, the young lady stood beside her mother, was presented, or launched, and took her place in society with the way clear before her.
-The young lady was then introduced to and danced the German with the gentleman to whom her mother had selected to lead the dance–and that was it.
-In the 1890s, the Four Hundred incorporated the chaperone from Europe.
-This adoption, however, invoked controversy.
+The German At her first ball, the American debutante stood beside her mother, was presented to the guests, and was then introduced to and danced the German with the gentleman to whom her mother had selected to lead the dance—and that was it.
+In the 1890s, the Four Hundred attempted incorporate the chaperone from Europe, to much controversy.
 America at the time prided itself upon the ability of a woman to move about unmolested.
 The presence of a chaperone was a smack in the face to the American gentleman: were they not be trusted?
-An etiquette book of the period stated it bluntly: “if men did not drink, there would be less need for chaperones.”
-But the fierce independence of Americans won out in the end, and the chaperone died a quick, painless death by the turn of the century.
+The fierce independence of Americans won out in the end, and the custom of chaperonage died a quick, painless death by the turn of the century.

-For the young English girl, their entrance into society was marked by a few ways: the court presentation, a supper party, or a country ball.
-In some unorthodox families, such as the Tennants, young ladies could have taken part in social events as young as 15 or 16.
-The young men whom they might meet were always carefully inspected and discussed beforehand by their mothers, aunts, grandmothers and indeed the whole circle of older ladies.
-Meetings were seldom, if ever, mere chance: daughters who might be expected to become a good political hostess due to their father’s status were deliberately placed in the way of eligible political bachelors; young daughters of great landed estates who would expect to live in the country were steered towards gentlemen with great landed estates.
+The English debutante’s entrance into society was marked in a few ways: the court presentation, a supper party, or a country ball.
+In some unorthodox families, such as the Tennants, young ladies were permitted to take part in social events as young as 15 or 16.
+The young men whom they might meet were always carefully inspected and discussed beforehand by their mothers, aunts, grandmothers–and indeed the whole circle of older ladies.
+Meetings were seldom, if ever, mere chance: daughters who might be expected to become a good political hostess were deliberately placed in the way of eligible political bachelors, and young daughters of great landed estates who would expect to live in the country were steered towards gentlemen with great landed estates.
 The acceptable choice was limited, but quite clear.

-Prior to this ball, the young lady was invited nowhere and met no gentleman, as amusements and flirtations were the sole province of a married woman.
+Prior to this ball, the French debutante was invited nowhere and met no gentleman, since amusements and flirtations were considered the sole province of a married woman.
 Young men were hampered by this restriction as well, for they were honor-bound never to court a girl without having previously asked her parents’ permission.
-As the slightest attention to a girl assumed immediately a serious character, the young man must either ask this permission before knowing his bride or risk being shot down by her brother should he afterward decline marrying within a few weeks’ notice.
+As the slightest attention to a girl was immediately assumed to be a serious declaration, the young man was supposed to ask this permission before knowing his bride or risk being shot by her brother should he afterward decline marrying within a few weeks’ notice.

-Relatives were permitted to visit the girls whenever they chose, and on Sundays, the pupils received any lady of their acquaintance and male relations to whom the law prohibited them from marrying–this latter rule was constantly evaded however, with many dashing suitors proclaiming themselves to be “first cousin” to a pupil and gaining admittance to visit with them.
-Easter was the season for the sortie of finished pupils, and previous to the reception of a debutante at the home of her parents and friends, an apartment was prepared for her within the institute to be filled with elegant furnishings and lavish gifts from friends and, if from a distinguished family, the Russian royals.
+Relatives were permitted to visit the girls whenever they chose, and on Sundays, the pupils received any lady of their acquaintance and male relations to whom the law prohibited them from marrying (this latter rule was constantly evaded however, with many dashing suitors proclaiming themselves to be “first cousin” to a pupil and gaining admittance to visit with them).
+Easter was the season for the sortie of finished pupils.
+Prior to the reception held at the home of her parents and friends, an apartment was prepared for her within the institute to that was filled with elegant furnishings and lavish gifts from friends, and if from a distinguished family, the Russian royals.

-Those entitled to admittance included those who by reason of birth or official station, were members of the royal family, members of all other German dynasties present in Berlin, members of the aristocracy, all officers of the army and navy, all members of the Prussian and imperial cabinets, all persons who have been decorated, court and higher government officials, members of the Prussian Diet, of the Bundesrath and the Reichstag.
+Those entitled to admittance included those who by reason of birth or official station, were members of the royal family, members of all other German dynasties present in Berlin, members of the aristocracy, all officers of the army and navy, all members of the Prussian and imperial cabinets, all persons who have been decorated, court and higher government officials, and members of the Prussian Diet, the Bundesrath, and the Reichstag.
 All considered eligible were called “courfahig.”
-The debutantes of the season were presented at the initial receptions by their mothers in gowns with deep decolletage and train of a certain length according to their rank.
+The debutantes of the season were presented at the initial receptions by their mothers and wore gowns with deep decolletage and train of a certain length according to their rank.

-A young woman’s entrance into society marked a time of transition.
+Overall, a young woman’s entrance into society marked a time of transition.
 There was no concept of “adolescence” at the time: a female was either a child or a woman, and her treatment and behavior was precisely dictated and delineated for the sole purpose of creating a perfect “wife.”
-This was a time where perhaps they were to meet gentlemen on equal footing for the first time, and indeed, a few girls–the aforementioned Tennant family, of whom Margot was the ultimate exception–thrived within this mold, and others languished.
-But it was an interesting time for these young women: once they put up their hair, they were expected to be “adults” and were immediately accorded the respect of an adult despite possibly having been horsing around in the nursery with younger siblings just the week before her debut!
+This was a time where perhaps they were to meet gentlemen on equal footing for the first time, and indeed, a number of girls thrived within this mold.
+But it was an interesting time for these young women: once they put up their hair, they were expected to be “adults” and were immediately accorded the respect of an adult despite possibly having been horsing around in the nursery with younger siblings just the week before their debut!

 1900s Lady by Kate Caffrey